“You must do something to make the world more beautiful.”

 In 2016, Alison Hight – my roommate and study abroad pal from Sicily – joined me in a general partnership.
 We ramped up our strategic vision and re-branded from my name to Paper Phoenix Designs (I need to do a post on our name!).
 Alison brought a unique set of experiences, expertise in art history and archaeology, an eye for design, organization, and talented web dev skills.
 Since then, Alison has moved to Austin, joining WP Engine where she put her customer focus meets web dev skills to great use.

-In early 2018, I re-organized Paper Phoenix as an LLC.
-Today the biz fondly goes by Paper Phoenix Co, or Paper Phoenix for short.
+In early 2018, I re-organized as an LLC.
+Today the biz fondly goes by a more succinct Paper Phoenix.